aarondfrancis/vue-model/README.md

 #### 2. Most Important: Instance Options

 The highest priority for options are _instance_ specific options.
 Instance specific options can override every other option.
 Instance specific options are (optionally) declared when you create a model.
-For example, if you'd like to change the event emitter for a _single instance_, you can:
+For example, if you'ch.sqrd.wotime.d like to change the event emitter for a _single instance_, you can:

 ```javascript
 this.$model('customer', data, {